20 Steps for Coping With a Husband Always Complaining About Something

 But when it seems as though the complaints are constant and becoming small, almost like complaints merely to hear themself complain, the negativity can be a sign of something more profound.

-The spouse needs to see that you notice they’re unhappy, but you’re available for them, but they need to help you understand so you can help.
+The spouse needs to see that you notice they’re unhappy, but you’re available for them, and they need to help you understand so you can help.

 These are merely problems that need working through.
 That doesn’t make you the cause or at fault.